 We advise allowing 20 to 25 percent more (at a minimum) than whatever budget amount is expected.
 Travel insurance is a good idea, too.

 Unforeseen events – good and bad – can and do occur.
 Illness, accidents, emergency trips home, amazing opportunities, a chance to help someone.
 These are all things that can bruise or bust a budget.

 Best to be ready… and be able to continue to get the best bang for your travel buck.

 As always, be thankful and generous, happy trails, and more beer.

 Life is now!

-Thanks for reading, “12 best places to retire on social security or small budgets overseas.”
+Thanks for reading, “Best places in the world to retire on social security.”

 You might also like to see some of our monthly expense reports — with nothing held back.